-The iRobot Roomba 690 has the right balance of features at the right price.
-We found it for less than $300 and it was practically unstoppable in our testing.
-This robot vacuum has some serious cleaning power.
-It incorporates three different kinds of brushes.
+The iRobot Roomba 690 is a powerful robot vacuum.
+It has some serious cleaning power and it incorporates three different kinds of brushes.
 There is one spinning brush to get edges and two roller brushes – one bristled and one soft – that helps it clean different types of messes on different types of surfaces.

 It cleaned 19.8 grams out of the 20 grams of Cheerios we spread out on our test flooring.
 It also was practically perfect on kitty litter, collecting 48.87 of the 50 grams we spread out.
 Our lab testers noted that "Roomba 690 did an excellent job on this test" and "the floor looked very clean."